-Video evidence plays large role in civilian complaints: Report
+Video success in civilian complaints points to need for NYPD body cameras: Report - amNewYork

-Camera footage helped substantiate 7% more Civilian Complaint Review Board cases last year compared to cases without video, according to a new report released by the agency Wednesday.
+Camera footage helped substantiate 7 percent more Civilian Complaint Review Board cases last year compared to cases without video, according to a new report released by the agency Wednesday.

 These statistics, according to the CCRB, show that police-worn body cameras could help resolve cases involving police misconduct allegations.
 The NYPD is expanding its use of body cameras and expects to have deployed 5,000 cameras through 2018 and about 22,000 by the end of 2019.

-The report shows that last year the CCRB was able to close out 57% of allegations with video available on the merits — when a “preponderance of the evidence substantiates, exonerates, or unfounds allegations” — compared with closing out only 43% of allegations without video on the merits.
+The report shows that last year the CCRB was able to close out 57 percent of allegations with video available on the merits — when a “preponderance of the evidence substantiates, exonerates, or unfounds allegations” — compared with closing out only 43 percent of allegations without video on the merits.

 “Video can be the difference between being able to determine what happened in a complaint under investigation,” CCRB chair Maya Wiley said in a statement.
 “This analysis primarily highlights CCTV and witness video, but it does suggest how body-worn camera footage can potentially strengthen police accountability and transparency, while also supporting officers who behave lawfully.”

-Last year, the CCRB substantiated 17% of cases when video was available, including surveillance cameras and witness videos, compared to substantiating 10% of cases where there was no video, according to the report.
-In 2015, the agency substantiated 23% of cases with video, compared to 11% of cases without available video.
+Last year, the CCRB substantiated 17 percent of cases when video was available, including surveillance cameras and witness videos, compared to substantiating 10 percent of cases where there was no video, according to the report.
+In 2015, the agency substantiated 23 percent of cases with video, compared to 11 percent of cases without available video.

 A substantiated case is one in which the agency determines there is sufficient credible evidence to support the allegation against an officer.
 After a case is substantiated, it is sent to the police department with a disciplinary recommendation.